SyedSameena18/IIITH-SW-Task-2-Data-Visualization/README.md

 - Data Format  : CSV
 - Architecture : REST-based full-stack application

-# Dataset Description
+# Dataset
-- The dataset contains IoT readings with sensor-mapped values.
-Files included:

- 1. iot_dataset.csv
+The project uses real-world IoT sensor data collected from multiple nodes across different smart city verticals.
+The dataset is used for data preprocessing, backend API responses, and frontend visualization.

+**Files included:**
-This file contains the raw IoT sensor readings collected from different nodes.
+- `iot_dataset.csv` – Contains raw IoT sensor readings such as timestamped measurements from various sensors
-- Sensor readings recorded over time
-- Node and sensor identifiers
-- Data values corresponding to different IoT parameters This dataset serves as the primary input for backend data processing and visualization.

- 2. iot_dataset_mapping.csv
-This file defines the mapping between sensors and their respective smart city verticals.
+- `iot_dataset_mapping.csv` – Maps sensor IDs and node information to their respective smart city verticals:
-- Sensor IDs
+  - Air Quality (AQ)
+  - Water Flow (WF)
+  - Street Lighting (SL)
+Both dataset files are available in the `data/` directory.

+# IIITH SW Task Report
+The complete project report provides a detailed explanation of the work carried out in this task, including:
+- Problem statement and objectives
+- Dataset understanding and preprocessing steps
+- Backend implementation using FastAPI
+- Frontend dashboard development using React.js and Apache ECharts
+- Results, observations, and conclusion
+**Report file:**
-- Node IDs
+- `IoT25_Sameena_Report.docx`
-- Corresponding vertical classification (AQ, WF, SL) This mapping file is used to group and route sensor data to the appropriate dashboards.
+The report is available in the `report/` directory.

 # 👩‍💻 Author
 **Syed Sameena**